 Hardy \cite{hardyde} proved \eqref{Hardy} by finding a fourth order differential equation for $H_{0}^{(1)}(x)$.
-In what follows, we adapt Hardy's method to derive the differential equation of order $2k+2$ for $H_{z}^{(k)}(x)$.
-This will play a crucial role in the second proof of Theorem \ref{H_z in terms K_z}. \begin{theorem} Let $x\geq0$, $k\in\mathbb{N}$ and $-1<\textup{Re}(z)<k-1$.
+In what follows here, and in the Appendix, we adapt Hardy's method to derive the differential equation of order $2k+2$ for $H_{z}^{(k)}(x)$.
+This will play a crucial role in the second proof of Theorem \ref{H_z_sum of two_K_z}. \begin{theorem} Let $x\geq0$, $k\in\mathbb{N}$ and $k-2<\textup{Re}(z)<k-1$.
 The function $H_{z}^{(k)}(x)$ defined in \eqref{defn_H_z^k} satisfies the homogeneous linear differential equation of order $2k+2$ given by

 \end{theorem} \begin{proof} Replacing $t$ by $1/t$ in \eqref{defn_H_z^k}, one can see that $H_z^{(k)}(x)$ can be equivalently written in the form

 Let us define the following two functions: